 “When the [El Paso County] sheriff came over, he told the Protectors that either we all leave or we all get arrested, and so at that point, I just unlocked because I had elders there that I had asked to come and pray with us, and I just didn’t want to feel responsible for them getting arrested,” said the Water Protector of Coahuiltecan descent, who asked not to be named.
 “I did it because I … hate that we continue to abuse [Mother Earth] by digging up death and contaminating ourselves with it, and poisoning ourselves with it.
 We’re just risking so much.”

 The Two Rivers’ Water Protectors are working with Indigenous leaders at Standing Rock.
-An Indigenous Environmental Network delegation from Standing Rock is planning to meet with the Native Water Protectors at the Two Rivers camp this month to engage in prayer and ceremony, and to provide additional training to the camp’s new Protectors as they anticipate dozens more will flock to the camp in the coming weeks.
+An Indigenous Environmental Network delegation from Standing Rock is planning to meet with the Native Water Protectors at the Two Rivers camp this month to engage in prayer and ceremony, and to provide additional training to the camp’s new Protectors as they anticipate new growth in the coming weeks.